davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

 - Explain how scheduling policies trade off between throughput, fairness, and average response time.

 #### Program Requirements
 A hard disk consists of N tracks numbered from 0 to N-1.
 The disk head services a queue of pending requests, each given as a track number.
-You are to write a program that accepts user input interactively, and simulates the following disk-scheduling policies: First-Come First-Served (FCFS), Shortest Seek Time First (SSTF), LOOK, Circular LOOK (C-LOOK).
+You are to write a program that accepts user input interactively, and simulates the following disk-scheduling policies: FCFS, SSTF, LOOK, and C-LOOK.
+Let's take a second to review each policy:

+- **FCFS (First-Come-First-Served):** The scheduler services each track based solely on their arrival order.
+- **SSTF (Shortest-Seek-Time-First):** This is a "greedy approach."
+The scheduler services the track that is nearest to the current location of the disk head.
+- **LOOK:** Starting from the current head position, the scheduler continues moving in the same direction that the head was last traveling.
+(At program start, you may assume this direction is toward higher-numbered tracks.)
+It services all outstanding requests in that direction, ordered by increasing track number,  ignoring any requests that are behind the current head position until the direction reverses.
+When it reaches the last pending request in that direction, it reverses and services the remaining requests in the opposite direction.
+- **C-LOOK (Circular LOOK):** This is the same as LOOK except that the head only services requests in one direction (lower to higher-numbered tracks).
+When the reaches the last request, it snaps back to the lowest requested track to service the rest.

 1. You can write this program using a language of your choice.
 Your program must compile and run without modifications.
 No separate write-up is required for this assignment.